 Oh, and those lazy people who need ‘supervision’ in order to actually do their job?
 I have a simple question for you:

-Why the fuck haven’t you fired them yet?
+Why the hell haven’t you fired them yet?

 “Remote work is new-fangled, passing fad…”